m0nad/m0nad.github.io/index.md

 ### Presentations

 [MBConf@home 2020](https://www.youtube.com/watch?v=Qf3MH0cIA0I) - Linux Local Privilege Escalation.
-Talk about the methodology, tips, and tricks on Linuxprivilege escalation.
+Talk about the methodology, tips, and tricks on Linux privilege escalation.

 [NullByte Security Conference 2017](https://nullbyte-con.org/archive/2017/ninjas.html) - Diamorphine for today’s kernels.
-Presentation about how can we write arootkit for current linux kernels taking into account changes that happened in the kernel from the time of theLKM HACKING paper and the heroin.c code.
+Presentation about how can we write arootkit for current linux kernels taking into account changes that happened in the kernel from the time of the LKM HACKING paper and the heroin.c code.

 [Alligator Conference 2014](https://www.alligatorcon.com/) - Diamorphine for today’s kernels.
 Presentation about how can we write a rootkitfor current linux kernels taking into account changes that happened in the kernel from the time of the LKMHACKING paper and the heroin.c code.